gv-sh/gaurav-singh.info/journal/2024-09-17-evolution-of-my-personal-website.md

 Entering the 2020s, I finally feel like I’ve come full circle.
 After two decades of exploring different platforms and tools — WordPress, Tumblr, Medium, Squarespace — I’ve now settled on something that feels authentically me.
 Using HTML, CSS, and JavaScript in the Jamstack framework, I’ve built a site that is both minimalist and highly customizable.

 I design directly in the browser now, with no intermediaries.
 This shift has allowed me to think deeply about what makes a website truly personal?
 Is it the design, the content, or the balance between the two?
 For me, it’s about control, simplicity, and the ability to experiment.
-My current setup — Eleventy, Nunjucks for templating, and Markdown for content—provides a stable yet flexible foundation.
+My current setup — <a class="external" href="https://www.11ty.dev/">Eleventy</a>, <a class="external" href="https://www.nunjucks.org/">Nunjucks</a> for templating, and <a class="external" href="https://daringfireball.net/projects/markdown/">Markdown</a> for content — provides a stable yet flexible foundation.
 Yet I still ask myself: How do you continue to evolve while maintaining simplicity?

 This journey hasn’t just been about web design — it’s been about space for documenting my life.
 Design is anyway much beyond just about aesthetics or code.
 It might be about asking important questions: What kind of space I'm creating?
 Is it accessible?
 Does it reflect the values I hold dear?
 My website is now a reflection of who I am, and as I continue to grow, so too will my understanding of what it means to design in a world that is constantly changing.